About Me

 Not to be confused with temporary partial disability benefits paid biweekly during medical recovery, which are governed under WCB Policy 04-02, Part I. Although both types of benefits fall under the same overarching policy framework, the monthly TPD described here is functionally distinct—typically issued after medical stabilization but prior to final vocational determination, and procedurally treated as a wage-loss supplement under Policy 04-02, Part II.
 In rare cases, similar payments may also be issued post-vocational plateau where ongoing uncertainty remains about employability or earnings capacity.

-Permanent disability awards (pensions) are distinct and only apply to claims with a date of accident prior to January 1, 1995.
-A PPD pension compensates for PCI and the assumed long-term loss of earning capacity associated with that impairment, including limitations on work capacity.
-A PTD pension provides compensation at the full disability level and is typically based on 90% of the worker’s annual net earnings, continuing for life unless revised due to a change in condition or fraud.
+Permanent disability awards (pensions) applied only to claims with a date of accident before January 1, 1995.
+A PPD pension compensated for a worker’s permanent clinical impairment (PCI) and the presumed long-term loss of earning capacity resulting from that impairment, including any related work limitations.
+A PTD pension, by contrast, provided full disability compensation, typically 90% of the worker’s annual net earnings, payable for life unless revised due to a change in condition or fraud.

 ² WCB Policy 04-07, Part I defines severe injuries as including spinal cord injuries, severe burns, moderate to severe brain injuries, major amputations, significant respiratory conditions, total loss of vision, terminal cancers, bilateral arm or leg fractures, and other injuries of comparable severity.